Arthur Deane Nesbitt: Early life

-Wartime Service
+Wartime service

-He had 200 flying hours to his credit when he enlisted in the R.C.A.F. on 15 September 1939.
+He had 200 flying hours to his credit when he enlisted in the Royal Canadian Air Force on 15 September 1939.
 Nesbitt was trained at Camp Borden as a fighter pilot.
-As a Flying Officer Nesbitt was then posted to No 1 Squadron RCAF, and flew Hurricanes with the unit during the Battle of Britain before being wounded on 15 September.
-On 26 August 1940 Nesbitt claimed a 'Do215' destroyed, and Bf 109s on 4 and 15 September.
-He also received the Distinguished Flying Cross.
+As a Flying Officer, Nesbitt was then posted to No 1 Squadron RCAF, and flew Hurricanes with the unit during the Battle of Britain.
+On 26 August 1940 Nesbitt claimed a 'Do215' destroyed, and Messerschmitt Bf 109s on 4 and 15 September.
+He was wounded on 15 September.

-When recovered he later commanded No.401 Squadron, and returned to Canada in September 1941 to command No.14 Squadron and later No.111 Squadron.
-He was promoted to Wing Commander in June 1942 and given command of Station Annette Island.Nesbitt was made CO, No.6 SFTS, Dunneville, in December 1943, and in March 1944 returned to the UK to command No.144 Wing. he then joined No.83 Group HQ as Accidents Investigation Officer.
-Promoted to Group Captain on 1 January 1945, Nesbitt then commanded No.143 Wing, with Hawker Typhoons, from January to August 1945 before returning to Canada in September 1945, retiring in November 1947.
+Following his recovery, he later commanded No. 401 Squadron.
+He returned to Canada in September 1941 to command No. 14 Squadron and later No. 111 Squadron.
+He was promoted to wing commander in June 1942 and given command of Station Annette Island.
+Nesbitt was made CO, No. 6 SFTS, Dunneville, in December 1943, and in March 1944 returned to the UK to command No. 144 Wing. he then joined No. 83 Group HQ as Accidents Investigation Officer.
+Promoted to group captain on 1 January 1945, Nesbitt then commanded No. 143 Wing, with Hawker Typhoons from January to August 1945, before returning to Canada in September 1945, retiring in November 1947.

-Along with his brother Aird, who served in the Canadian Army, he was part of the liberation of the Netherlands and at Eindhoven.
-For his service, Nesbitt received a number of military honours.
+Along with his brother Aird, who served in the Canadian Army, he took part in the liberation of the Netherlands and at Eindhoven.

+For his service, Nesbitt received a number of military honours, including the Distinguished Flying Cross.
 In 1946 he was made an Officer of the Order of the British Empire and in 1947 a Commander of the Order of Orange-Nassau with Swords, and awarded the Croix de Guerre with Silver Star by the government of France.

 Postwar career

 After being decommissioned at the end of the War, Nesbitt rejoined the family's St. James Street securities firm.
 Highly successful in business, he also organised the financing for the TransCanada pipeline in the 1950s, the then-largest natural gas pipeline in the world and one of the most significant energy projects in the history of Canada.
 His long and successful business career earned him an induction into the Canadian Business Hall of Fame.

-At the age of 68, Nesbitt suffered a skiing accident that left him near totally paralyzed on 4 February.
+At the age of 67, Nesbitt suffered a skiing accident that left him near totally paralyzed on 4 February.
 He died in Montreal in 1978 and was interred in the Mount Royal Cemetery.

 In his honor, the BMO Nesbitt Burns division of the Bank of Montreal established the A. Deane Nesbitt/Charles Burns Award recognizing exceptional performance.